Skip to content

 The rainforest of Bwindi offers the safest and best access to bird the Albertine Rift Endemic zone, known for its rich biodiversity of flora and fauna.
 Birding tours here explore various altitudes and micro habitats where from a total checklist of over 360 species occur.

-Bwindi Forest offers stunning guided walks that reveals the rich rainforest interior rich with mammals, birds, butterflies and various tree species.
+Bwindi Forest is crisscrossed by excellent hiking trails that explore the rich rainforest interior with chances to encounters several primates, a variety of birds, butterflies and various tree species.
 The UNESCO world heritage forest of Bwindi is the oldest in Africa estimated to be over 2-million years, with a rich diversity of flora and fauna including the endangered mountain gorillas.
-The forest which spreads over diverse vegetational zones between altitude ranges of 1650 to 2650m is a naturalists’ heaven where a checklist of over 360 species of birds, and various tree species occur.
+The trails traverse diverse vegetational zones between altitude ranges of 1650 to 2650m also the highest peak in the park, past crystal white waterfalls, streams and swamps.

-Meet the Batwa on a Community Walk Experience in Bwindi
+• Meet the Batwa on a Community Trek Experience in Bwindi

 More Tips and Guidelines on Bwindi Impenetrable Forest National Park